Jerry Sands: Los Angeles Dodgers

 Sands had his contract purchased by the Dodgers on April 18, 2011, and made his major league debut as the starting left fielder against the Atlanta Braves.
 In his first at-bat, he hit a double to right field off Tim Hudson.
 Sands hit his first Major League home run on May 21 off Mark Buehrle of the Chicago White Sox.
-On May 24, he hit his second home run, a grand slam, off J. A. Happ of the Houston Astros.
-He played in 41 games for the Dodgers, hitting only .200 and was sent back to AAA on June 8.
-He finished the Isotopes season with a .278 batting average, 29 home runs and 88 RBI.
+On May 24, Sands hit his second home run, a grand slam, off J. A. Happ of the Houston Astros.
+He played in 41 games for the Dodgers, hitting only .200 and was sent back to Triple-A on June 8.
+Sands finished the Isotopes' season with a .278 batting average, 29 home runs and 88 RBI.
 He returned to the Dodgers after the minor league season ended and was much more productive, finishing his season with 24 hits in his last 59 at-bats to raise his batting average to .253 for the season in 61 games and he also hit 4 home runs.

-In 2012, he only appeared in 9 games with the Dodgers, where he hit only .208 in 23 at-bats.
-Sands spent most of the season with AAA Albuquerque, where he was selected as the designated hitter on the post-season All-PCL All-Star team.
-In 119 games with the Isotopes, he hit .296 with 26 homers and 107 RBI.
+In 2012, Sands only appeared in 9 games with the Dodgers, where he hit only .208 in 23 at-bats.
+Sands spent most of the season with Triple-A Albuquerque, where he was selected as the designated hitter on the post-season All-PCL All-Star team.
+In 119 games with the Isotopes, he hit .296 with 26 home runs and 107 RBI.

 Pittsburgh Pirates

-On October 4, the Dodgers traded Sands and Rubby De La Rosa to the Boston Red Sox, completing the blockbuster deal that brought Adrián González, Josh Beckett, Carl Crawford and Nick Punto to the Dodgers in August.
-On December 26, the Red Sox traded him (along with Stolmy Pimentel, Mark Melancon and Iván DeJesús, Jr.) to the Pittsburgh Pirates for Brock Holt and Joel Hanrahan.
-He spent the entire 2013 season in AAA with the Indianapolis Indians and hit just .207 in 106 games with only 7 home runs.
-He was designated for assignment by the Pirates on December 13, 2013.
+On October 4, 2012, the Dodgers traded Sands and Rubby De La Rosa to the Boston Red Sox, completing the blockbuster deal that brought Adrián González, Josh Beckett, Carl Crawford and Nick Punto to the Dodgers in August.
+On December 26, the Red Sox traded him (along with Stolmy Pimentel, Mark Melancon, and Iván DeJesús, Jr.) to the Pittsburgh Pirates in exchange for Brock Holt and Joel Hanrahan.
+He spent the entire 2013 season in Triple-A with the Indianapolis Indians and hit just .207 in 106 games with only seven home runs.

+Sands was designated for assignment by the Pirates on December 13, 2013, following the signings of Edinson Vólquez and Clint Barmes.

 Tampa Bay Rays

-On December 23, 2013, he was claimed off waivers by the Tampa Bay Rays.
-He was designated for assignment on January 7, 2014, and outrighted to the AAA Durham Bulls.
-He was called up to the majors on June 1, 2014.
+On December 23, 2013, Sands was claimed off waivers by the Tampa Bay Rays.
+He was designated for assignment following the acquisition of Pedro Figueroa on January 7, 2014.
+Two days later, Sands cleared waivers and was sent outright to the Triple-A Durham Bulls.
+On June 1, Sands was added to Tampa Bay's active roster following an injury to Wil Myers.
+He played in 12 games for the Rays, hitting .190 with one home run and four RBI prior to undergoing wrist surgery in July.
+On November 3, Sands was designated for assignment by the team.
+He cleared waivers and was sent outright to Durham on November 5.
+However, on November 9, it was reported that Sands had chosen to reject the assignment and elect free agency.

-He elected free agency on November 9, after being designated for assignment a week earlier.